Alex-Malainic/Solar-Energy/README.md

 ## Usage

-The **Home** page features a PV location explorer and an interactive dataset explorer.
+**Home** - this page features a PV panel location explorer and an interactive dataset explorer.
+**EDA** - Exploratory Data Analysis with an interactive way to choose the data granularity and daytime (07:00 AM - 18:00 PM) or full time dataset.
+**ML Model Estimation** - this page features metrics for the three ML models (MLP, XGBoost and Random Forest), deviation plots and feature value importance using SHAP VALUES
+**Forecast** - in this page the MLP model forecast can be viewed for the next 3 days; the forecast is retrieved from the weather API.

+## Credits

+Credits to https://dkasolarcentre.com.au/ for providing the PV dataset.